~ 11 min read

 On the sidelines: WinglangSection titled On the sidelines: Winglang

 Let’s see an example of this.
-The following snipped is just the example snippet from their website, and it creates a bucket, a lambda, an sqs queue and a dynamodb for the counter:
+The following snipped is just the example snippet from their website.
+It creates a bucket, a lambda, an sqs queue and a dynamodb for the counter:

 bring cloud;